 One of Cohen’s first goals was to recruit celebrities who could help promote the young Association to the American public.
 Cohen met with Dean Martin and Jerry Lewis to urge them to become champions for the cause.
 They agreed.

 Thanks to Cohen’s persuasiveness, on Dec.
 28, 1951, Martin and Lewis concluded their popular NBC network television show with a special appeal to support muscular dystrophy research.

 Expanding the reach of their initial televised appeal, the comedy team of Martin and Lewis made a second national appeal during its Jan.
 4, 1952, network radio program.
 Later that year, Martin and Lewis were named MDA National Co-Chairmen.

-In the early 1950s, the National Association of Letter Carriers and the International Association of Fire Fighters became the two first national sponsors for the Association.
+In the early 1950s, several important sponsors became long-standing allies of MDA, including the Tall Cedars of Lebanon of North America, the National Association of Letter Carriers and the International Association of Fire Fighters.

 The NALC quickly established a nationwide door-to-door campaign for MDA and continues to support MDA as a national sponsor today.
 The inaugural door-to-door campaign was heralded by a special two-hour, coast-to-coast television show hosted by Martin and Lewis called “Television Party for Muscular Dystrophy Honoring the Letter Carriers of America for Their Volunteer March for Mercy.”